gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Ten minutes later she was crouching behind a shrub at the edge of the woods on the edge of the lower beanfields, cursing Piaerre in Gandan-o, Karabandi, and Praczny.
 Where was he?
-The sun was about to kiss the peak of the mountain---any longer, and she'd have to hide Razi's things again to get home before curfew.
+The sun was about to kiss the peak of the mountain–any longer, and she'd have to hide Razi's things again to get home before curfew.

 He came around the corner a moment later pushing a wheelbarrow full